zolilemcelu/support-insights-dashboard/README.md

 **This dashboard was built to:**

 - Turn Support pain points into measurable KPIs.
-- Give Dev teams clear visibility on themes and root causes.
+- Give Support teams clear visibility on themes and root causes.
 - Create a foundation for future automation & reporting pipelines.

 ---